mathias-brandewinder/mathias-brandewinder.github.io/_posts/2017-12-15-fsharp-dugnad.md

 We had our first ever [F# Dugnad at the San Francisco F# meetup](https://www.meetup.com/sfsharp/events/245454941/) last week!
 The event worked pretty well, and I figured I could share some quick notes on what we did, what worked, and what could be improved.

 The origin story for this event is two-fold.
 First, the question of how to encourage people to start actively contributing to open source projects has been on my mind for a while.
 My personal experience with open source has been roughly this.
 I have always wanted to contribute back to projects, especially the ones that help me daily, but many small things get in the way.
-I clone a project, struggle with a couple small things ("how do I build this thing?"), and after some time, I give up.
-I also remember being literally terrified sending my first pull request - this is a very public process, with a risk of looking foolish in a very public way.
+I clone a project, struggle for a bit ("how do I build this thing?"), and after some time, I give up.
+I also remember being terrified when I sent my first pull request - this is a very public process, with the risk of looking foolish in a very public way.

 The second element was me coming across the wonderful Dugnad tradition in Norway.

 <!--more-->

 A [Dugnad](https://en.wikipedia.org/wiki/Communal_work#Norway) is an event that traditionally takes place twice a year.
-Everybody from the neighborhood gathers and fixes the communal space together for an afternoon - clean up a park, repaint, fix whatever needs fixing ... - and enjoy drinks and hot-dog afterwards.
-I loved the idea: besides the obvious improvement to the environment, it creates a sense of common ownership and responsibility, and it's a wonderful way for people from the same community to connect with each other.
+Everybody from the neighborhood gathers and fixes the communal space together for an afternoon - clean up a park, repaint, fix whatever needs fixing ... - and enjoy drinks and hot-dogs afterwards.
+I love the idea: it directly improves the environment for everyone with little effort, it creates a sense of common ownership and responsibility, and it is a wonderful way for people from the same community to connect with each other.

 This got me wondering whether transposing the idea to open source software could work.
 After all, open source *is* our community space, and getting together for a few hours to "fix the neighborhood" seemed like a reasonable idea.

 ## Setup

 The setup was pretty simple.
 We organized a meetup a Saturday afternoon, 13:00 to 17:00, so we would have enough time to actually get things done.
-The good people at [@RealtyShares](https://twitter.com/realtyshares) were kind enough to accept to host us, with a comfortable meeting room with tables and power outlets, and even some tacos (writing code takes some fuel!).
+The good people at [@RealtyShares](https://twitter.com/realtyshares) were kind enough to host us, with a comfortable meeting room with tables and power outlets, and even some tacos (writing code takes some fuel!).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Open source contributions as a group activity at the F# Dugnad yesterday with <a href="https://twitter.com/dplattsf?ref_src=twsrc%5Etfw">@dplattsf</a> <a href="https://twitter.com/foxyjackfox?ref_src=twsrc%5Etfw">@foxyjackfox</a> <a href="https://twitter.com/sergeyz?ref_src=twsrc%5Etfw">@sergeyz</a> <a href="https://twitter.com/Thuris?ref_src=twsrc%5Etfw">@Thuris</a> <a href="https://twitter.com/yankeefinn?ref_src=twsrc%5Etfw">@yankeefinn</a> &amp; Tracy, was a lot of fun :) Big thanks to <a href="https://twitter.com/realtyshares?ref_src=twsrc%5Etfw">@realtyshares</a> for hosting! <a href="https://twitter.com/hashtag/fsharp?src=hash&amp;ref_src=twsrc%5Etfw">#fsharp</a> <a href="https://t.co/7hIZpA5Hl5">pic.twitter.com/7hIZpA5Hl5</a></p>&mdash; Mathias Brandewinder (@brandewinder) <a href="https://twitter.com/brandewinder/status/939915781315354624?ref_src=twsrc%5Etfw">December 10, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>